When Should You Remove a Coconut Tree in Oahu, Hawaii? Key Risk Factors to Know

 Why Coconut Trees Become Dangerous Over Time

 Coconut palms grow quickly, often reaching 60 to 80 feet in height.
 Unlike hardwood trees, palms do not strengthen through secondary growth.
-Their trunks do not thicken significantly with age, and their internal structure can degrade without obvious warning signs.
+Their trunks do not thicken significantly with age, and their internal structure can degrade without obvious warning signs, which is why many homeowners rely on Oahu tree removal services to assess potential risks early.

 In Oahu’s climate, three factors accelerate risk.
 First, constant trade winds apply repeated lateral stress to tall palms.
 Second, salt exposure weakens tissue over time.
 Third, high humidity promotes internal rot that is difficult to detect from the outside.